deadlydog/deadlydog.github.io/_posts/2021-01-13-Reasons-to-use-both-a-local-and-global-editorconfig-file.md

 ---
-title: "Use a separate global editorconfig file for personal settings"
+title: "Reasons to use both a local and global editorconfig file"
-permalink: /Use-a-separate-global-editorconfig-file-for-personal-settings/
+permalink: /Reasons-to-use-both-a-local-and-global-editorconfig-file/
 #date: 2099-01-15T00:00:00-06:00
 #last_modified_at: 2099-01-22T00:00:00-06:00
 comments_locked: false